moxley/video-editor/README.md

 ## Additional Thoughts

+I was told to work only on either the frontend task or the backend task, and that I should choose the task that I have less experience with.
+That's why I chose the frontend task.

 The assignment took a very long time to complete for a code evaluation.
 I could have spent less time on it, but I wouldn't have been satisfied with the result.
 I shot for a solution that got 80% of the way to a finished product (minus actually applying the edits the video).
-Anything less in front of a real customer would be uncomfortable.
+Anything less in front of a real customer would have been uncomfortable.